Direct inquiries and info.

 Essentials needed when entering Mozambique:

 • Passport and visas (Can get it at the gate and only needed for international tourists)

 • Two red road emergency triangles per vehicle

-• Vehicle and trailer registration form
+• Vehicle and trailer reg form

-• Vehicle 3rd party purchased at Hollard Insurance at the border post
+• Vehicle 3rd party purchased at Hollard insurance at the border post

 • International driver’s license—if you are not a South African